claimed-framework/component-library/README.md

-### This is the github project for the following Coursera specialization:
+### This is the github project for the following COURSERA specialization:

 Advanced Data Science with IBM